theislab/sfaira/docs/adding_datasets.rst

    :alt: sfaira adding datasets

    Overview of contributing dataloaders to sfaira.
 First, ensure that your data is not yet available as a dataloader.
-   Next, create a dataloader and validate it.
-Afterwards, annotate it to finally test it.
+   Next, create a dataloader.
+Afterwards, validate/annotate it to finally test it.
 Finally, submit your dataloader to sfaira.

 sfaira features an interactive way of creating, formatting and testing dataloaders through a command line interface (CLI).
 The common workflow using the CLI looks as follows: